meistericham/pcr-project-budget-tracker/context/BugTracking.md

   - They ARE allowed to change Theme (dark/light/system)
   - Settings persist correctly across refresh and don't revert to defaults
   - Role is sourced from Supabase session and used consistently
+  - **NEW**: Fixed server mode persistence and enhanced role-based restrictions

 - **Code Changes**:
   - File: `src/contexts/AppContext.tsx`
     - Fixed critical bug: removed useIsSuperAdmin() hook call from updateSettings function
+    - Enhanced role-based restrictions in updateSettings function
     - Improved debug logging for settings persistence
     - Settings initialization only writes defaults when no settings exist
-    - Autosave runs only in local mode, manual save persists immediately
+    - Local mode: saves to localStorage; Server mode: updates state only (TODO: implement Supabase persistence)
   - File: `src/components/SettingsView.tsx`
+    - Simplified handleInputChange and handleSave functions
-    - Added role-based restrictions in handleInputChange function
+    - Role-based restrictions now handled centrally in AppContext
-    - Added role-based filtering in handleSave function
     - Role-based tab visibility (General, Security for all; admin-only tabs for super_admin)
     - Company Name and Currency inputs disabled for non-super-admin users
     - Helper text: "Only Super Admins can modify this."